bayerf42/Lox68k/doc/lox68k.md

 (pretty much like in Lua, Python and Javascript) and other values are embedded as NANs.

-For the 68008 port the `Value` type has been shrunk to 32 bit, where numbers are 31 bit signed integer now, using 1 bit to discriminate from pointers or special values.
+For the 68008 port the `Value` type has been shrunk to 32 bit, where numbers are 31 bit signed integers, using 1 bit to discriminate from pointers or special values.

+**New:** Floating point numbers have been re-introduced as heap-based objects.
+They can be freely mixed with integers in calculations.
+Also a standard set of transcendental functions has been added.

-Don't forget we're targetting an architecture 40 years old, which runs about 16000 times slower than contemporary CPUs.
+Don't forget we're targetting an architecture 40 years old, which runs about 20000 times slower than contemporary CPUs.
 Also the IDE68K C compiler has [several bugs](porting.md) and doesn't support modern *C99*.

 ### Lox68k datatypes

-  * `nil` the absent/dontcare/missing value
+  * `nil` the absent/dontcare/undefined value
   * `false`, `true` boolean values
   * 31 bit signed integer numbers
-  * real numbers, as Motorola FFP 32 bit on Kit, or IEEE-754 doubles on other hardware
+  * real numbers, as Motorola 32 bit Fast Floating Point on Kit, or IEEE-754 doubles on other hardware
   * strings, non-modifiable and interned for quick comparisons
   * lists, modifiable resizable arrays of arbitrary values
   * closures, proper lexically-scoped functions
   * classes containing methods and supporting single inheritance
-  * object instances using dictionary as fields, indexable by any value
+  * object instances using dictionary for fields, but also indexable by any value

 ## The 4 varieties of Lox buildable